Empty Arms' Termination for Medical Reasons Support Group

 Additionally, most parents who have chosen to terminate for medical reasons also attend our regular monthly bereavement meeting, and have found this setting to be equally supportive.

 WHERE: Florence Arts and Business Building, 140 Pine Street, Room 2B (basement level).
-(There is plenty of free parking behind the building.)
+There is plenty of free parking behind the building.
+If you come in through the door that faces the church next door, we’re a half flight down on the right.

 WHAT: This group is free and open to all families who have experienced the agonizing decision to end a pregnancy because of a life-limiting prenatal diagnosis.
-Each of you know that this type of loss is particularly complicated.
+If you’re reading this, you know that this type of loss is particularly complicated.
 In addition to grief for the baby, many people struggle with additional guilt, fear of judgment, and trauma.
+This space is ultra safe, ultra accepting, and ultra compassionate.
+You and your story and your baby belong here.
+Please come.

 ABOUT THE FACILITATORS: